oblio360/dota-blog/_drafts/common-vocabulary.md

 I think Timmies are actually the majority of Dota players.
 And when I said that these player personas are visibile in most competitive games, I wasn't kidding.
-Anyone who has ever played Starcraft 1 or 2 "15 mins no rush" games against someone who wanted to attack with 15 battlecruisers or 20 archons, that's Timmy at his best.
+Anyone who has ever played Starcraft 1 or 2 "15 mins no rush" games against someone who wanted to attack with 15 battlecruisers or 20 archons, that's Timmy in action.

 ![Big Starcraft Battle](http://learningsc2.com/wp-content/uploads/2011/06/Epic-Battle-1024x610.jpg)
 *<sub>Now, __this__ is fun!</sub>*